centreon/centreon-documentation/versioned_docs/version-23.04/releases/centreon-os.md

 ##### Bug fixes

-- [Packaging] Filxed `/var/log/centreon-engine/archives` directory that was missing on Debian installations.
+- [Packaging] Added the `/var/log/centreon-engine/archives` directory that was missing on Debian installations.
-- Fixed RTDOWNTIMES external commands handling.
+- Fixed the handling of RTDOWNTIMES external commands.
 The duration is not required anymore for fixed downtimes.
 - Restored the $ADMINEMAIL$ and $ADMINPAGER$ global macros.

 ### 23.04.0